rchaklas/cse15l-lab-reports/lab-report-1-week-2.md

 ## 4).
 Moving Files With scp

 The `scp` command is used to move files from the client to the remote server.
-* The format is `scp filename cs15lwi22zz@ieng6.ucsd.edu:~/` where filename is the name of the file
+* The format is `scp filename cs15lwi22zz@ieng6.ucsd.edu:~/` where filename is the name of the file.
 * Enter your password to log in and you should be able to see the file in the remote server with the `ls` command.

 Here is an example of me running code on the remove server after using `scp` to copy it over: